 The relative cost of a converting an electric stove to gas is going to range from $125 to $2,000 depending on many factors (which we will get into).
+You’ll need an electrician to do it, including changing the socket voltage from 240 volts to 110.
 Homeowners should budget for the particular situation that applies to them and their home.

 Gas Stoves Require Both Gas And Electricity

 What some don’t realize is that a gas stove will still require a constant supply of both electricity and gas to the stove to make it work.
 This means that it is a necessity to hire an electrician to help do the conversion.
 This will factor into the overall cost of what one pays for this project.

 The job of the electrician is to change the electrical outlet that powers the stove from a 240-volt to a 110-volt outlet.
 Electric stoves require a stronger voltage to operate properly, but a gas stove will only require a 110-volt supply.
 Assuming that a gas line is already available for the stove, then the job is nearly done.
 The electrician would just need to change those outlets and install the gas line to make the stove gas powered instead of electric.
 This is the ideal scenario for the home owner because it is the least expensive option on the board.
 If this is the way things work out, then the homeowner is likely to only pay a service call charge of around $125 for the entire project.